Agumjot Singh

 - Reading and differentiating prescriptions

-- Communicating with customers of different languages
+- Learning how to communicate with customers of different languages

 - Reading analyzing data